kago1988/useful-shell/README.md

 mv /music/songs/song_{1,2}.mp3 .  # moves the two mp3s into the current directory
-rmdir folder  # removes a directory if it is empty rm -r folder  # removes a folder and all its content passwd  # change current password cat (vim / vi / nano / less / head / tail / ...) file.txt  # in order to read the file USERNAME=user_1  # sets a variable
+rmdir folder  # removes a directory if it is empty rm -r folder  # removes a folder and all its content rm old*  # deletes all files that start with 'old' passwd  # change current password cat (vim / vi / nano / less / head / tail / ...) file.txt  # in order to read the file USERNAME=user_1  # sets a variable